Labsik/kottans-frontend/02-linux_cli_http/linux_http.md

 It was useful to me read about headers and request format, about request-related API in Express.js

 Second part article "HTTP: The Protocol Every Web Developer Must Know" is more detailed and  helpful for me and I really happy that I read it.
-Some information about Identification and Cashing is new for me.
+Some information about Identification and Caching is new for me.